-To make the previous discussion more concrete, we will present some model-based simulations of the performance of alternative monetary rules in the presence of bubbles in asset prices.
+To make the discussion of Section I more concrete, we will present some model-based simulations of the performance of alternative monetary rules in the presence of bubbles in asset prices.
 To do this, we extend a small-scale macroeconomic model developed by Bernanke, Gertler, and Gilchrist (forthcoming), henceforth BGG.
-For the most part, the BGG model is a standard dynamic new Keynesian model, modified to allow for financial accelerator effects, as described in the previous section.
-Our principal extension of the BGG model here is to allow for exogenous bubbles in asset prices.
+For the most part, the BGG model is a

 In this section, we first provide an informal overview of the BGG model and then describe how we modify the model to allow for bubbles in asset prices.
 The equations of the complete model are given in the Appendix.
-(Readers who are not interested in any of this background material may wish to skip directly to the simulation results in the next section.)
+(Readers who are not interested in any of this background material may wish to skip directly to the simulation results in Section III.)